Explore the real SF with this local’s guide to weird, cool and unusual things to do in San Francisco.

 Mission Dolores was founded in 1776 and is the oldest intact building in San Francisco.
 The mission was part of a string of Spanish settlements called the Camino Real.
 The settlements drove north from Mexico up through what is now the Sonoma wine country.

 The site houses an active Catholic church and grounds which include the historical Mission Dolores cemetery.
 The cemetery pays tribute to the first nation Miwok’s who were the city’s original citizens and who, ironically, were eradicated partly due to disease and expansionism brought in by the Spanish.
-It also has grave-markers for other notable people who were instrumental in the development of SF as a major city.
+It also has grave-markers for other notable people who were instrumental in the establishment of San Francisco.

 Mission Dolores is a moody, quiet and creepy sort of oasis in what is otherwise a very busy neighborhood.
 If you are a photographer, visit in the late afternoon.
 The sun throws deep shadows onto the building walls and gravestones.